attarmehran/Data-Driven-Safety-Preserving-Control-Architecture-for-Constrained-CPS/README.md

 - "data_driven_safety_guard.m": checks the safety of the plant using the received control
 - "one_step_ctrl.m" computes the data-driven ST-MPC control commands.
 - "poly_approx.m": computes a zonotopic inner approximation of a polyhedron
-- "set_index.m": computes the set memebership index of an state for the data-driven ROSC sets.
+- "set_index.m": computes the set membership index of a state for the data-driven ROSC sets.
--
+- "detector_data_driven.m": simulates the data-driven anomaly detector local to the tracking controller, which is in charge of detecting anomalies caused by FDI attacks

 ## Animated test